GMRT observations of IC 711 -- The longest head-tail radio galaxy known: MINIMUM ENERGY CALCULATIONS IN THE CASE OF A SPECTRAL BREAK

 After minimizing the total energy with $B$, we get

-Here $z$ is the redshift, $S_{0}$ (Jy) is the flux density at the break frequency $\nu_{0}$ (GHz), $\alpha_1$ and $\alpha_2$ are the spectral indices (defined as S$\propto\nu^{-\alpha}$) before and after the break, with $\nu_{1}$ and $\nu_{2}$ (GHz) as the lower and upper cut off frequencies presumably for the observed radio spectrum, $ \psi_{x}$ and $ \psi_{y}$ (arcsec) represent the size of the source component along its major and minor radio axes, and $s$ is the path length through the component along the line of sight in kpc.
+Here $z$ is the redshift, $S_{0}$ (Jy) is the flux density at the break frequency $\nu_{0}$ (GHz), $\alpha_1$ and $\alpha_2$ are the spectral indices (defined as S$\propto\nu^{-\alpha}$) before and after the break, with $\nu_{1}$ and $\nu_{2}$ (GHz) as the lower and upper cut off frequencies presumably for the observed radio spectrum, $ \psi_{x}$ and $ \psi_{y}$ (arcsec) represent the size of the source component along its major and minor radio axes, $s$ is the path length through the component along the line of sight in kpc and $\phi$ is the volume filling factor.
 It should be noted that the expression within curly brackets on the right hand side in Equation~(\ref{eq:64o}) is independent of redshift if $\nu_{1}, \nu_0, \nu_{2}$ are all in observer's frame, determined, for instance, from observations.

 The magnetic field value corresponding to the minimum energy is given by

 It should be noted that $B_{\rm min}$ is not the minimum value of the magnetic field in the source under consideration.
 In fact it yields nearly the equipartition value of the magnetic field.